-By ·Updated May 2026
+By ·Updated July 2026

-Maine's Coffee Scene: 6 Indie Roasters from Portland to Downeast
+Maine's Coffee Scene: 37 Indie Roasters from Portland to Downeast

 Portland: Lay Day at the Old Port

-Lay Day Roasters is Portland's entry in our active directory.
+Lay Day Roasters is one of Portland's entries in our active directory.
 The name comes from sailing — a lay day is the day in port between passages, the day you're supposed to actually rest — which is the kind of name that tells you something about the operation before you've tasted anything.
 Portland's coffee scene is shaped by the Old Port tourist load in summer and the much smaller year-round local population, and Lay Day works both.
 Ships nationally if you want to try it from somewhere else.

 Biddeford: Two Roasters in a Mill Town